Ministries at Holy Trinity

 Gift Shop Hours of Operation:

-The Gift Shop will be open for 30 minutes @ the conclusion of the following Masses
+The Gift Shop will be open at the following times:

 Gift Shop Coordinator: Dawn Filipowicz